tigerbeetle/tigerbeetle/docs/start.md

 ./tigerbeetle start --addresses=3000 --development ./0_0.tigerbeetle
 ```

 It will listen on port 3000 for connections from clients.
-There's intensionally no way to gracefully
+There's intentionally no way to gracefully
-shut down a replica, you can `^C` it freely, and the data will be safe as long as the underlying
+shut down a replica.
+You can `^C` it freely, and the data will be safe as long as the underlying
 storage functions correctly.
 Note that with a real cluster of 6 replicas, the data is safe even if
 the storage misbehaves.